NeonGraal/graphql-plus/graphql-plus/Schema.md

 Obj_Alternate = '|' STRING?
 Obj_Reference Modifiers?
 Obj_Reference = Internal | Simple | Obj_Base
 Obj_Base = '$'typeParameter | input ( '<' STRING?
 Obj_Reference+ '>' )?

+TypeParameters = '<' ( STRING? '$'typeParameter )+ '>'
 ```

+Type parameters can be defined on Object union types.
+Each parameter can be preceded by a documentation string.

 An Object Union type is defined as either: